-- When co-administering NORVIR with other protease inhibitors, see the full prescribing information for that protease inhibitor including contraindication information. - NORVIR is contraindicated in patients with known hypersensitivity (e.g., toxic epidermal necrolysis (TEN) or Stevens-Johnson syndrome) to ritonavir or any of its ingredients. - Co-administration of NORVIR is contraindicated with the drugs listed in Table 2 because ritonavir mediated CYP3A inhibition can result in serious and/or life-threatening reactions.
+- When co-administering NORVIR with other protease inhibitors, see the full prescribing information for that protease inhibitor including contraindication information. - NORVIR is contraindicated in patients with known hypersensitivity (e.g., toxic epidermal necrolysis (TEN) or Stevens-Johnson syndrome) to ritonavir or any of its ingredients. - Co-administration of NORVIR with several classes of drugs (including sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations) is contraindicated and may result in potentially serious and/or life-threatening adverse events due to possible effects of NORVIR on the hepatic metabolism of these drugs (see Table 1).
 Voriconazole and St. John's Wort are exceptions in that co-administration of NORVIR and voriconazole results in a significant decrease in plasma concentrations of voriconazole, and co-administration of NORVIR with St. John's Wort may result in decreased ritonavir plasma concentrations.